percona/pmm-doc/docs/pmm-upgrade/upgrade_from_pmm_2.md

 # Upgrade from PMM 2 to PMM 3

-Due to significant architectural improvements in PMM 3, there is no direct upgrade path.
-Follow this gradual transition to make the switch from PMM version 2 to version 3:
+PMM 3 introduces significant architectural changes that require gradual transition from PMM 2:

 ## Step 1: Update PMM 2 Server to the latest version
 {.power-number}